-I believe that we are at a crossroads in our approach to cancer, where a total paradigm shift in philosophy, strategy, science, and medicine is needed to replace the prevailing “War on Cancer.”
+I believe that we are at a crossroads in oncology and our approach to cancer, where a total paradigm shift in philosophy, strategy, science, and medicine is needed to replace the prevailing “War on Cancer.”
 This war, declared by Congress in 1971, has yielded little real benefit, despite four decades of effort by conventional medicine and more than $100 billion tax dollars.

 In the treatment of cancer, our main objectives must be to support, sustain, and preserve life, while avoiding any treatment that may cause great suffering.
 Courage, humility and love must replace control, fear, and self-interest.
 In the cautionary words of Dwight McKee, M.D., an oncologist who is committed to integrative medicine: